 An actor may entrust other actors.
 Entrustees have read access to the private data and messages of the actor at any point in time.

-Entrusted actors are used when data should not be actively shared, but still be accessible.
+Entrusted actors are used when data should remain accessible, but does not need to be actively shared.

 An employee may entrust his company, for example.
 Under normal circumstances, the company does not need to access an employees data directly.
 Instead, the employee should share with peers or partners whatever is needed through messages.
 However, there are cases where this does not work.
 If an employee unexpectedly quits or dies, for example, his data may need to be accessed directly.